msjimc/TransGBViewer/Guide/InterProScan.md

 # Displaying features linked to the transcripts by InterProScan

-The __Protein features from the InterProScan website__ panel (Figure 1) contains the controls required to obtain, select, format and display features linked to the transcripts by the UniProt website.
+The __Protein features from the InterProScan website__ panel (Figure 1) contains the controls required to obtain, select, format and display features linked to the transcripts by the InterProScan website.
 Pressing the __Get__ button (blue line in Figure 1) displays the __Import InterProScan features__ window (Figure 2).

 ![Figure 1](images/figurefeature23.jpg)